YianXie/LucidGo/README.md

 # activate the virtual environment
 source env/bin/activate

-# (optional) to deactivate after you are done experimenting
+# (optional) to deactivate after you are done developing
 deactivate

 # install the required Python libraries